gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 such as the terminal or classic editors like Vim and Emacs.
 These tools exist since the "dawn" of computing and probably will be supported forever.
-Even if they died, modern tools would build upon their legacy and your learning efforts would not be wasted, for example Vim keybindings are now supported by most of the popular IDEs.
-Learning such everlasting tools will prevent you from troublesome and time-consuming tool switching.
+Even if they died, modern tools would build upon their legacy and your learning efforts would not be wasted.
+For instance, Vim keybindings are now supported by most of the popular IDEs.
+Learning such everlasting tools will prevent you from time-consuming tool switching.

 ## Control complexity